HORIZON-TANZANIA/Mobile/README.md

 - **JavaScript (React Native):** The app is developed using React Native, enabling cross-platform compatibility for both iOS and Android.

-- **Redux:** State management is handled with Redux to ensure a predictable state container.

 - **Navigation:** React Navigation is used for smooth navigation within the app.

 ## Getting Started